 about the project

-Inspired by the 2013 50th anniversary of the March on Washington and the legacy of the Civil Rights Movement of the fifties and sixties, All Together Now seeks to remind younger generations that “rights must always be renewed and reaffirmed” and that securing social justice is an ongoing effort for communities facing continued discrimination and marginalization.
+Inspired by the 2013 50th anniversary of the March on Washington and the legacy of the Civil Rights Movement of the fifties and sixties, All Together Now sought to remind younger generations that “rights must always be renewed and reaffirmed” and that securing social justice is an ongoing effort for communities facing continued discrimination and marginalization.

-Our All Together Now project is centered around an intergenerational dialogue on how people are called to purpose and service.
+Our All Together Now project was centered around an intergenerational dialogue on how people are called to purpose and service.
 We believe that when these stories are shared, they provide a conversation about civility and resilience that helps seniors and youth become more visible to one another.

 In 2013, StoryCenter began inviting seniors and youth across the United States to participate in our All Together Now project, to honor the legacy of the Civil Rights Movement and narrow the generation gap through story.
-In free, day-long Storied Sessions, we are assisting seniors and youth in sharing stories about taking action in their communities and the impact of the Civil Rights Movement in their lives.
+In free, day-long Storied Sessions, we assisted seniors and youth in sharing stories about taking action in their communities and the impact of the Civil Rights Movement in their lives.
 Using our Story Circle process, each participant was supported in creating a story, written and recorded in his or her own voice, with an accompanying photo.